 Emergency Psychiatry- This one-month rotation will be conducted in a supervised emergency psychiatric service including crisis evaluation and triaging of psychiatric patients in the LRH emergency department, ranked to be one of the busiest emergency rooms in the country.
 Residents will provide care as part of the psychiatry team.
 They will also be introduced to the role of LRH’s Peer Recovery Specialists and other nontraditional team members who are essential to successful patient outcomes.

-Community Psychiatry- This one-month educational experience will allow residents the opportunity to care for a cohort of patients with persistent, chronic severe mental illness who are served across diverse treatment settings.
+This one-month educational experience will allow residents the opportunity to care for a cohort of patients with persistent, chronic, severe mental illness who are served across diverse treatment settings.
 This experience will focus on the underserved patient population located in community-based outpatient clinics as well as other community-based settings in Polk County.
-The Lakeland Regional Health outpatient behavioral health clinic serves an indigent population with approximately 25% of patients without insurance.
+Lakeland Regional Health psychiatry residents will deliver psychiatric care in the Family Medicine Clinic using the Collaborative Care Model and provide psychoeducation to various high-risk populations through the Polk County Medical Center (including pregnant women).
+The LRH outpatient health clinics serves an indigent population with approximately 25% of patients without insurance.
 During this rotation, residents will learn about the influence of the social determinants of health on mental health and treatment outcomes.
 They will also use the community resources and services to assist with patient care planning as well consulting and working collaboratively with case managers, crisis teams, and other mental health professionals.

 Click here to view - Clinical Rotations at a Glance - Post Graduate Year 3.pdf